top of page

 But even with the right structure, one constraint always remains: time.
 Analysing qualitative data requires sustained human focus, the kind that is constantly interrupted by the demands of shipping product.
 You can have strong systems and clear ownership, but if analysis still takes days, decisions slow down.

-To tackle this challenge, I have been building an AI workflow that makes sense of scattered customer and market data.
-At the moment it is just a prototype, but it works like a small team of specialists.
-Each agent focuses on one task such as gathering, cleaning, analysing, or summarising information, then passes its work to the next.
+I’ve been exploring whether AI can help teams make sense of insights faster while keeping people at the centre of the process.
+The goal is not to replace human understanding but to remove the repetition that slows it down.
+To test this, I’ve been building an AI workflow that brings together scattered customer and market data.
+It works like a small team of specialists: each agent focuses on one task, either gathering, cleaning, analysing, or summarising information, and then passes its work to the next.
 The final agent brings everything together in a simple interface that highlights emerging themes, contradictions, and opportunities.

 Each part of the system uses the language model best suited to its task, whether that is OpenAI, Anthropic, or Google.
 This mix allows the workflow to mirror how human teams collaborate across different disciplines.
 It also keeps the analysis transparent and easier to adjust when something feels off.